 Please note that signing in does not provide general admission to visit classrooms or other school locations.
 Such permission is obtained through a teacher and/or school administration.

 Volunteers are required to have on file at the school a current Criminal Reference Check with a Vulnerable Sector Screening before they can volunteer at any school.
 If you have a Criminal Reference Check on file, you are required to fill out and sign a Declaration on an annual basis.

 Bright yellow signs in all areas of the school indicate the closest and alternate exits in case of a fire.
 There will be three fire drills held in the fall term and three in the spring term.
 Students will leave the building as instructed following an Emergency Evacuation Plan approved by the Halton Hills Fire Department.
 Your child must wear shoes at all times while in the school so that in the event that the school must be evacuated their feet will be protected.

-St. John Burlington School has developed a Lock Dock Procedure that is practiced twice per year – once in the fall and once in the spring.
+St. Nicholas School has developed a Lock Dock Procedure that is practiced twice per year – once in the fall and once in the spring.
 The students remain in an instructional area until lock down is completed and the location and safety of all students is verified.
 Lock down means that there is eminent danger in the vicinity.
 It means there is a person(s) in the school area that may be a threat to the safety of children, teachers and persons inside the school.

 School Emergency Closure

 When emergency conditions exist, such as inclement weather, school plant shutdown due to heating failure, etc., the health and safety of our children is our prime consideration.
 Notification of school closure during winter storms, etc. will be on the Halton Catholic District School Board website (www.hcdsb.org), HSTS website (www.haltonbus.ca) and by television/radio commencing at 6:30 a.m. on the following media outlets: